-Hicks, a Republican, was the representative for New York's 1st congressional district from 1915 to 1923.
+Hicks was the representative for New York’s 1st congressional district and was a Republican.
+He served from 1915 to 1923.

 From Jan 1916 to Mar 1923, Hicks missed 341 of 1,118 roll call votes, which is 30.5%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.